A collage of symbols for diet, exercise, weight management, healthy foods, walking, TV, computer.

-Lifestyle changes usually are not enough to manage asthma on their own, but they can certainly complement an asthma treatment plan.
-Helpful lifestyle changes may include manageable exercise, avoiding asthma triggers, a more thorough cleaning routine, or quitting smoking.
+Lifestyle changes are usually not enough to manage asthma on their own, but they can certainly complement an asthma treatment plan.
+Helpful lifestyle changes for asthma may include manageable exercise, avoiding known triggers, a more thorough cleaning routine, or quitting smoking.
 Of course, it is not possible to control every trigger in our environment, but some small changes can go a long way.
-We asked our team of asthma advocates, “What lifestyle changes have helped you with asthma management?”
-Here is what they said:

 Helpful lifestyle changes for asthma

-Cleaning on a regular basis – dusting, disinfecting, sweeping, vacuuming, and educating myself on the most effective ways to clean based on my own asthma and allergy triggers.
+Cleaning on a regular basis—dusting, disinfecting, sweeping, vacuuming, and educating myself on the most effective ways to clean based on my own asthma and allergy triggers—has helped immensely.
 I also run and do cardio to keep my lungs strong and exercised.

-Another important lifestyle change is being open and honest about what my triggers are so people don't smoke cigarettes around me or unknowingly put me in harm's way.
-I used to be very shy about letting people know if I was having asthma symptoms or about using my rescue inhaler around others, but I've learned over time that there's no shame about having asthma and people won't judge or think less of me because of it.
+Another important lifestyle change for asthma is being open and honest about what my triggers are, so people don't smoke cigarettes around me or unknowingly put me in harm's way.
+I used to be very shy about letting people know if I was having asthma symptoms or about using my rescue inhaler around others, but I've learned over time that there's no shame in having asthma, and people won't judge or think less of me because of it.

 Improving cardiovascular health

-My asthma improved a lot in my early years of college.
+My asthma improved a lot during my early years of college.
 I began to eat better and exercise more.
-Initially, exercise was difficult, but after about a month I could feel that my cardiovascular health was improving.
-I began hiking, practicing yoga, and climbing, all of which brought my attention to my breathing and helped me breathe better.
+Initially, exercise was difficult, but after about a month, I felt my cardiovascular health was improving.
+I began hiking, practicing yoga, and climbing, all of which drew my attention to my breathing and helped me breathe more deeply.

 Exercise and managing indoor air quality

 Staying on top of my medication was a great first step!
-I also started to really analyze and dig deep on exercise that is accessible to me.
+I also started to analyze and dig deep into the types of exercise accessible to me.
 I was the kid who really couldn't run a mile, and the teachers wouldn't let me try.
-Through gradual implementation of exercise, I've learned to manage my overall health better along with asthma, instead of the two having an oil and water relationship.
+Through the gradual implementation of exercise, I've learned to better manage my overall health and my asthma, rather than have them in an "oil and water" relationship.

 But asthma is also pretty tricky and, sometimes, even despite my best efforts, I struggle.
 Having access to a care professional has been critical in my management.
-I also have idiopathic anaphylaxis, so avoiding the outdoors was kind of a management tool for me for a while, but I've found that my mental health suffers if I am always cooped up, and I like to hike, so I take it slow and listen to my body.
-I also started keeping house plants like Pothos and an air purifier in my home, and I think they've helped a lot.
+I also have idiopathic anaphylaxis, so avoiding the outdoors was kind of a management tool for me for a while.
+However, I've found that my mental health suffers if I am always cooped up.
+Since I like to hike, I just take it slow and listen to my body.
+I also started keeping house plants like Pothos and using an air purifier in my home, and I think they've helped a lot.

 Limiting activities that trigger my asthma

-For one thing, I am passionate about my baseball card collection.
-Although older cards harbor dust mites, a trigger of mine.
+For one thing, I am passionate about my baseball card collection, even though older cards harbor dust mites, which are a trigger of mine.
 So, I have to limit my time sorting through older cards.
 I can only do it until my chest starts to feel tight.
-So, as you can see, I still do it.
-I just have to pace myself in a unique way because of this darn disease.
+So, as you can see, I still do it; I just have to pace myself in a unique way because of this darn disease.
 As another example, I still go to a hunting camp, but I have to limit my time there due to all the camping triggers.

 Knowledge and medication compliance